 Guidelines for Better Project Planning

-There is some project management software available which help in project planning.
-Approach to utilize available software in a customized project still depends on project manager skills.
+There is some project management software available that helps in project planning.
+The approach to utilize available software in a customized project still depends on project manager skills.
 Following are the key guidelines for better planning of the project;

 Define the direction (Identify the goals, objectives, and deliverables of the project to help keep everyone stays on track).

 Identify tasks and set up online tools (Identification and online scheduling of tasks and subtasks).

 Assign resources and help them to help the project.

 Set baselines and monitor progress (Comparing planned versus actual time project is taking).